pguse/ics4u-go/notes/14-structs/README.md

 p2 := Point{x: 7, y: 9}
 ```

 _(the order of fields is irrelevant when using this syntax)_.
-Note:  This allows you to initialize only a subset of fields.
-All the uninitialized fields are set to their corresponding zero value.
+Note:  This allows you to initialize only a **subset of fields**.
+All the uninitialized fields are set to their corresponding zero values.

-To access individual fields of a struct you have to use dot (.) operator.
+To access individual fields of a **struct** you have to use dot (.) operator.
 For example,

 ```go
 	fmt.Printf("Point #1: (%0.1f, %0.1f)\n", p1.x, p1.y)